gchurch/share-images/README.md

 - The [mustache](https://github.com/janl/mustache.js) template system is used to render the html for each page.
 - The [multer](https://github.com/expressjs/multer) middleware package is used to upload files to the web server.
 - [SQLite](https://github.com/mapbox/node-sqlite3) is used for the database.
-- User passwords are salted, hashed and stretched for security purposes using the [crypto](https://nodejs.org/api/crypto.html) module.
+- I implemented user authentication using cookies.
+User passwords are salted, hashed and stretched for security purposes using the [crypto](https://nodejs.org/api/crypto.html) module.
 - A responsive web design was created using CSS.
 Media queries are used to determine the number of images to display in each row on the homepage.

 ## Running the Webserver (Linux)